microsoft/react-native-windows/README.md

 [React Native already has great documentation](https://reactnative.dev/docs/getting-started.html), and we're working to ensure the React Native Windows is part of that documentation story.
 Check out the [React documentation](https://reactjs.org/docs/getting-started.html) for further details about the React API in general.

-For information on parity status with Android and iOS, including details on implemented and missing components and modules, along with related issues for missing features from partial implementations, go [here](current/docs/CoreParityStatus.md) for the current `react-native-windows` implementation and [here](https://microsoft.github.io/react-native-windows/docs/parity-status) for `vnext`.
+For information on parity status with Android and iOS, including details on implemented and missing components and modules, along with related issues for missing features from partial implementations, go [here](https://microsoft.github.io/react-native-windows/docs/parity-status).

 ## Extending React Native